B2B sales are complex. The more people involved in the buying process, the more complicated it becomes.

 Is this Mutual Action Plan (MAP) template available in other formats?

-Yes, you can download our free Mutual Action Plan (MAP) template using Excel, PDF, Word, and PowerPoint format.
+Yes, you can download our free Mutual Action Plan (MAP) template using Excel, PDF, Word, and PowerPoint formats.
 It’s worth noting that the PDF version is read-only and best used as a reference document.
 All other formats you can use and edit as needed.